dhongu/deltatech/deltatech_stock_report/README.rst

 Features:
- - Report with positions from lifting lists
+ - Report with positions from picking lists

 Bug Tracker